Should our company use job descriptions? How long should they be, and what information should they contain? Do they really serve a useful purpose?

 - legal issues.

 Of course, job duties can change over time for a variety of reasons.
-Therefore, employers’ attorneys strongly recommend that job descriptions be updated regularly.
+Therefore, we strongly recommend that job descriptions be updated regularly.
 Importantly, a job description must match the reality of the job, not what management thinks the job entails or the lofty standards management would like it to entail.
 We have found that the best way to accomplish that is to form joint management-employee teams who are charged with reviewing existing job descriptions and making appropriate changes.
 Involving a representative sample of employees who perform the actual duties (as well as labor union representatives if applicable) in the process results in an overall better product and helps ensure employee commitment.

 When a job description considers how much of each task must be done and how well it should be done, it can directly support performance evaluations.
 The strongest and fairest evaluations are based on how well an employee performs duties outlined in a job description.
-When the time comes to formally evaluate employees, employers will find that the ability to compare actual performance against stated expectations is enhanced by the fact that the employees have contributed to the setting of those expectations.
+When the time comes to formally evaluate employees, you’ll find that the ability to compare actual performance against stated expectations is enhanced by the fact that the employees have contributed to the setting of those expectations.

-What should employers include in job descriptions?
+What should I include in job descriptions?

 A job description need not account for every task that might ever be done.
 Here are the most critical components of a good job description.